Bayesian-LoRA: Probabilistic Low-Rank Adaptation of Large Language Models: Methodology:

-Bayesian-LoRA replaces the deterministic low-rank update of LoRA with a probabilistic formulation.
-The LoRA weight matrices $A$ and $B$ are treated as random variables, each modeled by a per-layer inducing-variable posterior enriched by a normalizing flow.
+\ours{} replaces the deterministic low-rank update of LoRA with a probabilistic formulation.
+The LoRA weight matrices $B$ and $A$ are treated as random variables, each modeled by a per-layer inducing-variable posterior enriched by a normalizing flow; this architecture is illustrated in Figure~\ref{fig:plate_inducing_weights}.
 We describe how LoRA maps to this Bayesian formulation (\S\ref{lora2bayesian}), then derive the training objective (\S\ref{sec:elbo-derivation}).